Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Most graduates were either in employment or in further study two years after completing a Level 4 diploma in food and hospitality.
-A few were overseas and some were receiving a benefit.
-The median salary was around $29,500.
+Most graduates were either in employment or overseas three years after completing a Level 4 diploma in food and hospitality.
+The median salary was around $39,000.

 The job prospects for qualified chefs are quite good, due to a shortage of qualified chefs in New Zealand and increasing tourism.
 The shortage is largely due to: